 Alternatives to RabbitMQ

-RabbitMQ is just one message broker system that makes use of message queues, but there are plenty of other viable options.
-For example Apache Kafka and ActiveMQ are similar tools to RabbitMQ and even Redis provides message queueing functionality.
+RabbitMQ is just one of several message broker systems that make use of message queues, but there are plenty of other RabbitMQ alternatives that are viable options.
+For example, Apache Kafka and ActiveMQ are similar tools to RabbitMQ, and even Redis provides message queueing functionality.